How To Decorate A Bedroom

 - Light or sheer curtains can be hung touching the floor.

-Lighting is one area of bedroom decorating that is important for both function and style.
+Lighting is one area of bedroom decor that is important for both function and style.
 Ceiling lights, and bedside lamps or sconces, are an easy way to add to the overall style and ambience of your bedroom.

 Bedroom Lighting Ideas: